 Illegal activities in the timber industry undermine the efforts of responsible operators; it is a global problem with significant negative economic, environmental and social impact.
+In 2013 the EU Timber Regulation (EUTR) became applicable in all EU Member States.

 The scope of the EU Timber Regulation is based on the CN-code that is also used by customs to categorise products.